Alexiou981/countries-of-the-world-quiz/README.md

 ## **Credits**
 ### *Content*
-- As a guide for creating this game in JavaScript I have used [W3Schools](https://www.w3schools.com/)
+- As a guide for creating this game in JavaScript I have used [W3Schools](https://www.w3schools.com/) and [MDN](https://developer.mozilla.org/en-US/)
-- Material from the Javascript essentials module at Code Institure.
+- Material from the Javascript essentials module at Code Institute.
 - Mentoring, guidance and advice from my mentor [Lauren-Nicole](https://github.com/CluelessBiker)
 - Any borrowed code from external sources has been mentioned in the code.
 ### *Media*